 Turns out, not much during the wet season, aka when I was in town.
 Phuket and the Andaman islands are really not ideal places to be in Thailand during monsoon season unless you’re cool with heavy rain every day.
 I don’t know about you, but this sun seeker certainly isn’t!

 Thankfully Koh Tao and the other Gulf islands are mostly lovely during the wet season.
 And as it turns out, so is Phang Nga Bay!
 Located just northeast of Phuket, it’s technically part of the Andaman Sea but tends to be sheltered from the monsoonal winds and rains that plague the rest of the Andaman region.
-The thing to do here is take a boat trip around the beautifully scenic limestone karsts.
+The thing to do here is take a boat trip around the beautifully scenic limestone karsts, particularly on a Phang Nga Bay kayak tour.

 As for me, I wasn’t sure exactly what I wanted aside from avoiding the crowds as much as possible.
 Then I saw the 1600+ 5-star reviews for John Gray’s Sea Canoe and kinda felt like someone was shoving a big fat DUH sign in my face.